pubkey/rxdb/docs-src/rx-schema.md

           }
       }
   },
-  indexes: ['firstName', 'creditCards.[].cvc'], // <- this will create two indexes for these fields
+  indexes: [
-  compoundIndexes: [
+    'firstName', // <- this will create a simple index for the `firstName` field 'creditCards.[].cvc',
     ['lastName', 'familyName'] // <- this will create a compound-index for these two fields ]
 };
 ```